The following is a review of Rogue One: A Star Wars Story – Directed by Gareth Edwards.

 Now, let’s continue to talk about some of my issues with Rogue One.
 Obviously, the thing I’m most upset about is the lack of an opening crawl, but I have other issues with the film.
 Without spoiling anything, I will say that the film rushes from location to location in the first act.
 I really feel like I needed some of these scenes to breathe a little bit more, if that makes any sense.
 I think the film would’ve worked a little bit better in the first act if it didn’t hop around as much as it does.

-While I enjoy both of the first acts of the film, I do think they’re both somewhat problematic.
+While I enjoy both of the first two acts of the film, I do think they’re both somewhat problematic.
 I do think that the film suffers from pacing issues, but, as I’ll get to a little bit later, I think that the third and final act saves the film somewhat and makes Rogue One a much more memorable experience to go through.

 I think the one element of the film that most people will be criticizing is the new CG-recreation of two characters that play important parts in the film universe at the time the film takes place.
 It’s tough to really discuss these characters without going into spoilers, but I will say, at least, one of these CG characters had to be in the film.
 You’ll know exactly what characters I’m talking about when you see the film (characters that have appeared in the film series before), and hopefully their new CG-look won’t bother you too much.